opnsense/docs/source/manual/how-tos/caddy.rst

 caddy: Configuration
 ====================

 ..
-Note:: Caddy resides in "Services: Caddy Web Server".
+Note:: Caddy can be found in "Services: Caddy Web Server".
 Some options are hidden in advanced mode.

 --------------------------